NativeScript/docs/content/guide/core/color.md

 androidColor = color.android
 ```

 Gets the android-specific integer value representation.
-Same as the Argb one.
+Same as the `ARGB` one.

 ---